Chapter 4. A Little Exploration

 Generally speaking dno will easily outperform the Arduino IDE or CLI.
 This is because dno:

-• understands dependencies, and so only does work that is necessary;
+• fully understands dependencies, and so only does work that is necessary;

 Compare this with the Arduino IDE, which although it caches some results, always attempts to recompile your code, even if nothing has changed.